b8ta/eslint-config/README.md

 ```

 ESLint will find the config file using the path relative to the location of your `package.json`.
 If you want more power (e.g. using different webpack config for different builds), consider [using Javascript eslint config](http://eslint.org/docs/user-guide/configuring).

+Do not use "babeled" webpack config file (or require modules that require to be transpiled).
+ESLint only loads standard Javascript that supports in the version of your runtime node.